arjunkc/scanner-scripts/README.md

 # TODO

+1. To test `convert_to_pdf`
+1. Can you replace the `wait` statements by polling the subprocess handle, run.wait() or something?
+The wait quantities can then be limits.
+Maybe run.communicate() does the same thing.
 1. Remove my `convert-compress-delete` command, or simply add it to the scripts and run it for the time being.
 1. Change logdir option to logfile.
 Make logging a little bit better.
 1. Add an installation section to the README file.